sammuelyee/docs/cartodb-editor.md

 For a quick video primer, take a look at our [filter tutorial]({{ '/tutorials/filters.html' | prepend: site.baseurl }}).

-### Options
+### Options [Header]

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/options.png' | prepend: site.baseurl }}" alt="Options" /></p>

 You can access your map options at the top right of your screen.
-When you're in the Table view, you have many options:
+When you're in the Data view, you have many options:

 - **Export**
   Allows you to export your data as a .csv, .shp, .kml, .svg and .geojson